pierclgr/HuggingFace-Stable-Diffusion/README.md

 # Huggingface-Stable-Diffusion
-A notebook with the tutorial from HuggingFace for stable diffusion.
+A notebook with the code from the [HuggingFace's tutorial for stable diffusion](https://huggingface.co/docs/diffusers/stable_diffusion).